THE JEWISH AGENCY FOR ISRAEL

 In the event of any concerns about data protection practices at The Jewish Agency, you may contact our Data Protection Officer at email@example.com.
 EU persons have the right to lodge a complaint with a supervisory authority.

-With regard to Personal Data about a minor under 16 years old, the Jewish Agency will endeavour to process personal data only with the consent of the holder of parental responsibility over the minor.
-The Jewish Agency will make reasonable efforts to verify that consent is given or authorised by the holder of parental responsibility of the child but cannot generally take responsibility for misrepresentation by persons as to their age.
+With regard to Personal Data about a minor under 16 years old, The Jewish Agency will endeavor to process personal data only with the consent of the holder of parental responsibility over the minor.
+The Jewish Agency will make reasonable efforts to verify that consent is given or authorized by the holder of parental responsibility of the child but cannot generally take responsibility for misrepresentation by persons as to their age.

 * * * * *